 While it’s important to get enough protein – ideally 30, 40, or even 50 grams daily.
 However, you should mix up your sources if you’re strength training, working out regularly, and trying to lose weight.

 There are over 100 different types of amino acids.
 So while whey is touted as the best quality for muscle building, other products like brown rice, hemp, and pea protein are good options for mixing things up.

 “If you rely on one source as the bulk of your protein intake, then over time, that can lead to problems,” says Skolnik.
 “Your body may start to become resistant to that particular source.”

 How much powder should I use?

-While eating complete meals with protein-containing foods is important, it is also necessary to ensure the body gets enough protein each day.
+While eating complete meals with protein-containing foods is important, ensuring the body gets enough protein each day is also necessary.

 Protein powders are a great source of quality protein.
 They can be added into smoothies and shake for an easy way to boost intake without adding additional calories or fat.